 The 12z HRRR surface forecast map as of 5am, Tuesday with snow on the doorstep in the Philly metro region.
 Map courtesy ECMWF, Weather Bell

 This initial batch of moisture associated with the low-pressure system will not push north of the PA/MD border until around daybreak on Tuesday.
-Clouds will thicken up across the Philly metro region this evening and snow could break out there around 5 or 6 am on Tuesday just in time for the AM commute.
-Later tomorrow morning, freezing rain is likely to become the dominate precipitation type in the Philly metro and then plain rain comes in the afternoon as temperatures climb towards the 40-degree mark for afternoon highs... watch out for slick spots during the “frozen precipitation” time period from late tonight into Tuesday morning.
+Clouds will thicken up across the Philly metro region this evening and precipitation could break out there around 5 or 6 am on Tuesday just in time for the AM commute and most likely in the form of freezing rain, but sleet and/or snow can be mixed in at times.
+There can be small accumulations of ice and/or snow in the morning before the precipitation changes to plain rain for the afternoon…watch out for possible AM slick spots in the Philly metro region.

 This time of year is famous for backdoor cold fronts in the northeastern part of the country which can quickly flip a spring-like day to winter’s chill.
 This kind of a flip is possible on Friday in the Mid-Atlantic region; especially, in the region from Philly and NYC to the north and east where colder low-level air could move in from the northeast.
 Map courtesy ECMWF, Weather Bell